-The state of Nevada is known for lots of things… like Unidentified Flying Objects, old country westerns, Sin City (which we will riff on more about here in a moment) and some ultra mysterious place called Area 51(oh, and by way of introduction, we’re Bellhops—movers in Nevada and throughout the country.
+The state of Nevada is known for lots of things… like Unidentified Flying Objects, old country westerns, Sin City (which we will riff on more about here in a moment) and some ultra mysterious place called Area 51(oh, and by way of introduction, we’re Bellhops—Nevada movers and particularly Las Vegas movers.

 But, rarely, if ever when people think of Nevada do they think of a potential place to call home.
 This is unfortunate because Nevada is a state with endless perks, rugged beauty and one of the most exciting (and liveable cities) on planet Earth.
 We delve deep into what moving to Nevada looks like in this massive guide where we cover everything you need to know before packing up your bags and moving to the state.